+4. The licensing process is intended to exercise control over import as per international requirements to ensure that the goods are destined for legitimate use (medicinal, scientific, and educational).
 They are also subject to regulatory control under the International Convention to prevent illicit trafficking and diversion to ensure that importation is for bona fide purposes.

-- 3. The licensing system applies to goods coming from all countries. - 4.
-The licensing process is intended to exercise control over import as per international requirements to ensure that the goods are destined for legitimate use (medicinal, scientific, and educational). - 5.
-As mentioned above, they are governed by the provisions of the Pharmacy Act, 1983 and Dangerous Drugs Act 2000 as well as the respective regulations under the Acts.
+5. As mentioned above, they are governed by the provisions of the Pharmacy Act, 1983 and Dangerous Drugs Act 2000 as well as the respective regulations under the Acts.
 Being mandatory requirements, any amendments to the control measures will require amendments to the respective Acts.

-6. N/A.

-- (a) It is advisable to apply for the permit/licence prior to import. - (b) Licence/permit may be issued immediately upon request and at time when goods have arrived at the port only in the case of therapeutic substances including antibiotics and vaccines, on a consignment basis. - For Schedule I dangerous drugs, an import licence/permit is issued within a couple of days of submission of request. - (c) There is no time limit for submitting an application for permit /licence in the case of therapeutic substances including antibiotics and vaccines, as well as for chemicals and substances listed in Schedule I of the Dangerous Drugs Act.
-An application can be submitted any time an import is to be effected during the year. - 8.
-An application for licence/permit may be refused in the case of importation of pharmaceutical products including Schedule I, dangerous drugs if the applicant is not a registered pharmaceutical wholesaler, laboratory or an educational institution.
+- 7.(a) It is advisable to apply for the permit/licence prior to import. - (b) Licence/permit may be issued immediately upon request and at time when goods have arrived at the port only in the case of therapeutic substances including antibiotics and vaccines, on a consignment basis.

+For Schedule I dangerous drugs, an import licence/permit is issued within a couple of days of submission of request.

+(c) There is no time limit for submitting an application for permit/licence in the case of therapeutic substances including antibiotics and vaccines, as well as for chemicals and substances listed in Schedule I of the Dangerous Drugs Act.
+An application can be submitted any time an import is to be effected during the year.

+8. An application for licence/permit may be refused in the case of importation of pharmaceutical products including Schedule I, dangerous drugs if the applicant is not a registered pharmaceutical wholesaler, laboratory or an educational institution.

-9.Any person, firm or institution is eligible to apply for licences.
+9. Any person, firm or institution is eligible to apply for licences.
 Issue of licence is applicable to both importers and producers of goods.
 Pharmaceutical wholesalers are registered entities with the Pharmacy Board.
 They also hold a trading licence from the local authorities.
 Similarly, the importers or dealers involved in the trade of chemicals need to be licenced by the local authorities.